aaron-grahn/pv/README.md

 should be securely removed, to prevent a possible offline attack against the user passphrase.

+## pv change {site}

+Changes the site password for the provided site.
+The old site password is stored in a backup file.

+Once you've verified that the site password change was successful, the backup file should be securely removed; its existence doesn't create an offline attack against the user passphrase, but it could result in confusion if you later change another site password, and a complication results in your needing to restore that site password from its backup.

 ## pv add {site}

 Generates a random block from which to derive the password for the provided